The Best Netflix Shows You’re Not Watching

 It may look like a cartoon for kids, but this series is strictly adults only.
 In a nutshell, it’s about puberty—all the gross details and bodily fluids and hormonal urges that people rarely talk about out loud.
 Imagine one of those sex-ed videos, except with a sense of humor, entirely animated, and filled with more brutal honesty than any adolescent could possibly endure.

 This futuristic thriller out of Brazil that has become one of the “most devoured” shows in the world, according to Netflix.
-But strangely, it hasn’t caught on in the U.S. yet.
-Which is confounding, given that it’s basically The Hunger Games but more brutal.
+But, strangely, it hasn’t caught on in the U.S. yet—which is confounding, given that it’s basically The Hunger Games but more brutal.

 If you want to get seriously freaked out, you should absolutely watch this fictional drama based on the true story of an FBI agent who spent his life profiling serial killers, trying to make sense of the raving lunacy of murder.

-If All In the Family had been animated by Mike Judge as a more profane and unsentimental King of the Hill, the result would’ve been this show.
-Set in the 1970s, it celebrates the family dynamics in a world before helicopter parenting.
-Yes, this is a true ’70s family, where parents are oblivious and an 11-year-old with a bowl cut has almost no adult supervision.
+If All In the Family had been animated by Mike Judge as a more profane and unsentimental King of the Hill, the result would’ve been F Is for Family.
+Set in the 1970s, this series celebrates the family dynamics in a world before helicopter parenting.
+Yes, the parents are oblivious and the 11-year-old with a bowl cut has almost no adult supervision.

-To discover more amazing secrets about living your best life, click here to sign up for our FREE daily newsletter!
+To discover more amazing secrets about living your best life, click here to follow us on Instagram!